City Boy (band): History

-City Boy's follow up album, Dinner at the Ritz, garnered powerful reviews.
-The NME wrote, "Not even the highest ballyhoo of praise could do justice to City Boy's masterwork, Dinner At The Ritz...you hear a composing style which has been influenced by, respectfully, Lennon and McCartney, novelist Ian Fleming, and Noel Coward.
+City Boy's follow up album, Dinner at the Ritz, garnered a positive review from the NME, which wrote, "Not even the highest ballyhoo of praise could do justice to City Boy's masterwork, Dinner At The Ritz...you hear a composing style which has been influenced by, respectfully, Lennon and McCartney, novelist Ian Fleming, and Noel Coward.
 Very English...but very strange."

-However, chart success still eluded them.
+Chart success, however, still eluded City Boy.
 Roger Kent left the band before their third album, Young Men Gone West, and was temporarily replaced, for immediate recording purposes, by session drummer and ex-Crawler member, Tony Braunagel.
 Despite showing commercial growth this album also failed to supply the hit single they needed.
-Before the next album, Book Early, Roy Ward became the band's permanent drummer and fortuitously Book Early yielded the international hit single, "5.7.0.5.", which reached the top 10 in the UK Singles Chart.
+Before the next album, Book Early, Roy Ward became the band's permanent drummer.
+Book Early yielded the international hit single, "5.7.0.5.", which reached the top 10 in the UK Singles Chart.
 The single peaked at No. 27 on the U.S. Billboard Hot 100, and was a major hit in many European territories.
 In support of this album, they toured extensively in Europe and the United States, where they played 66 gigs, 56 of which were with Hall & Oates.

 In 1979, City Boy parted ways with their US label, Mercury Records, and signed with Atlantic Records for the US and Canada.
 Their first album under this new deal, The Day the Earth Caught Fire, received strong reviews and produced a minor hit with the title song.
 The album marked an early recording appearance by Huey Lewis, who played harmonica on the second track, "It's Only the End of the World".
 They continued to tour heavily in Europe, the US and Canada.
-However, this album would prove to be the last album with the six man lineup.
+However, this album would prove to be the last album with the six-man lineup.